-The Board of Directors submit their annual report together with the audited financial statements of Conroy Gold and Natural Resources P.L.C. (the "Company") and its subsidiaries ("Conroy Gold", or the "Group") for the financial year ended 31 May 2018.
+The Board of Directors submit their annual report together with the audited consolidated financial statements of Conroy Gold and Natural Resources P.L.C. (the "Company") and its subsidiaries ("Conroy Gold", or the "Group") and the separate financial statements of the Company for the financial year ended 31 May 2019.